LearnersGuild/learning-os/support/module.md

 - Player objectives: Which player objective(s) does this module support
 - Practices, group agreements, or other guidance for learners and facilitators to integrate the module and deliberately practice the capacities
-- Measurement method: How the impact of the module is measured (in terms of already existing game stats, or new stats that need to be created)
+- Measurement method: How the impact of the module is measured (in terms of already existing game stats, or new stats that need to be created).
+How are we measuring to what degree the learners are developing the capacities that this module covers?
 - Which Competency Category does it belong to: Learning to learn, Self Mastery, Collaboration, Navigating Systems
-- Dependancies: What other modules does this on depend on?
+- Dependancies: What existing/planned modules does this on depend on?
 What other modules depend on this module?